 - Antibiotic prophylaxis can prevent recurrent cellulitis even in those who have only had one previous episode of cellulitis.

-NB: besides the management of lymphoedema, there is no evidence to support the active management of other risk factors including diabetes mellitus, peripheral vascular disease and tinea pedis.
+NB: besides the management of lymphoedema, there is no evidence to support the active management of other risk factors including diabetes mellitus, peripheral arterial disease and tinea pedis.

 - Uncomplicated cellulitis or erysipelas has an excellent prognosis and most people make a complete recovery.